-Hi, I'm Niamh, I'm Head of Talent & Engagement and I joined Camelot earlier this year.
-My team is made up of Internal Communications and Talent and Development.
+Hi, I'm Niamh, I'm Head of People Experience and I joined Camelot in 2018.
+My team is made up of Internal Communications, Resourcing and Talent & Development.

 What did you do before joining Camelot?

 I did a long stint with Virgin Media (18 years!), my first 10 years were in cable TV - (UKTV, Living, Challenge, Bravo and Trouble channels), then I moved over to work in Virgin Media when NTL and Telewest merged, in a number of HR director roles.
 In my last couple of years I was Talent Director, looking after talent management, leadership development, culture and inclusion and learning & development.
 Previous to that I worked for Macmillan Publishers and a couple of Hotels also in HR.

 What made you want to work in a people focused role?

 Like most, I stumbled on the profession.
 I love that my roles have always involved partnering the business really closely, understanding how the business works, what challenges the business is facing and providing solutions to improve.
 I especially love seeing people grow and develop through the interventions I have provided.
 I don’t think people generally view HR as a creative, innovative environment, but it really is, not much we do is “off the shelf”.